-Whole-brain statistical analysis was carried out using FEAT (FMRI Expert Analysis Tool, a part of FSL) with high-pass temporal filtering (cut-off 100 s) and pre-whitening using FILM54 on individual pigeons.
-The general linear model (GLM) included a regressor for each of the NREM and REM sleep bouts and their temporal derivatives.
-In addition to the two regressors of the NREM and REM sleep blocks and to the PNM regressors (to account for the effects of physiological noise in the BOLD signal), six scan-to-scan estimated motion parameters, and frames that exceeded a threshold of 0.9 mm FD (to account for any residual effects of animal movement) were added as confounds in the GLM model.
-The experimental regressors of interest were used to create the following brain activity contrasts for the different sleep stages: positive and negative main effects of REM versus NREM sleep phases, as well as REM versus baseline and NREM versus baseline; baseline includes the other scored sleep state, plus the unscored periods with open eyes that can include wakefulness and NREM sleep29.
+Whole-brain statistical analysis was carried out using FEAT (FMRI Expert Analysis Tool, a part of FSL) with high-pass temporal filtering (cut-off 100 s) and pre-whitening using FILM72 on individual pigeons.
+The general linear model (GLM) included a regressor for each of the left eye open, right eye open, both eyes open, NREM sleep, and REM sleep bouts, and their temporal derivatives.
+In addition to the five explanatory variables, the PNM regressors (to account for the effects of physiological noise in the BOLD signal), six scan-to-scan estimated motion parameters, and frames that exceeded a threshold of 0.9 mm FD (to account for any residual effects of animal movement) were added as confounds in the GLM model.
+The experimental regressors of interest were used to create the following brain activity contrasts for the different sleep stages: positive and negative main effects of REM versus NREM sleep, as well as left eye open versus NREM, right eye open versus NREM, and both eyes open versus NREM sleep.

-Out of the 15 pigeons, 14 had two recording sessions, and one had only one.
-The experiments were run on two independent days.
+The birds were recorded for three sessions, each on independent days.
+The first session served for habituating the bird to the magnetic field, while the last two sessions were analyzed.
+Due to low amounts of NREM and REM sleep in the last session of one pigeon, only the second session was included in the analysis.
 Each session was analyzed independently.
 A two-sample paired t-test (implanted in FSL) was used to reveal potential changes in activity on the first and second days.
-Since there was no significant difference between the two sessions (fig. S4 and S6), within-subject effects (across the two days) were then established in second-level analysis (fixed effects) to average the two sessions from each pigeon.
+Since there was no significant difference between the two sessions (Supplementary Fig. 6 and Supplementary Fig. 7), within-subject effects (across the two days) were then established in second-level analysis (fixed effects) to average the two sessions from each pigeon.
+We looked for sex differences (two-sample unpaired t-test).
+The results showed no significant differences between male and female pigeons.
+For this reason, we combined data from males and females for subsequent analyses.

-For the group analysis, contrasts of interest from second-level analyses were then taken into the higherlevel analysis using the nonparametric FSL's Randomise function58.
-Statistical significance was assessed using permutation testing with 5,000 permutations, Threshold-Free Cluster Enhancement (TFCE), and a family-wise error (FWE) corrected cluster p-value of p = 0.05.
+For the REM versus NREM group analysis, contrasts of interest from second-level analyses were then taken into the higher-level analysis using the nonparametric FSL's Randomise function77.
+Statistical significance was assessed using permutation testing with 5,000 permutations, Threshold-Free Cluster Enhancement (TFCE), and a familywise error (FWE) corrected cluster p-value of p = 0.05.
+For the open eye conditions group analysis, contrasts of interest from second-level analyses were then taken to the higher-level analysis using the mixed-effect model (FLAME1).
+Higher-level results were thresholded using activation levels determined by Z > 2.3 (p < 0.01) and FWE cluster significance threshold of p = 0.05.

-GM and CSF signal analysis.
-In addition to the mentioned preprocessing steps, the "film_gls" and "fsl_regfilt" functions were used to regress out the voxelwise explanatory variables of respiration signal and estimated motion parameters (3 translations and 3 rotations), respectively.
+GM and CSF signal analysis

+In addition to the mentioned preprocessing steps, the "film gls" and "fsl_regfilt" functions were used to regress out the voxelwise explanatory variables of respiration signal and estimated motion parameters (3 translations and 3 rotations), respectively.
 To have equal fluctuation amplitudes, the fMRI signals were normalized to Z-score at each voxel.
 For each resting-state session, the mean fMRI signals from each mask were extracted.
 For the ROI signal analysis of GM and CSF as a function of time and sleep state, we selected NREM/REM bouts whose onset were a minimum of 12 s away from NREM/REM bout offsets to minimize any possible effect of the adjacent NREM and REM bouts on each other.